Fusion-Party-Aus/Formal-Documents/Constitution.md

 6. The committees of the Association’s branches may challenge a change so long as:

-   1. the branch attends to reviewing it within a period of not greater than 3 months,
+   a) the branch attends to reviewing it within a period of not greater than 3 months,

    2. the branch is capable of fulfilling a quorum for the decision according to their internal processes within the period in question.